eleclib/DE-BugList/README.md

 - many ResourceAmount constants defined by DE inconsistent with UserPatchConst.per constant definitions
 - creating scenario with x players, saving, new SP start, exit, add player to map, save, exit, enter SP lobby -> crash
 - up-find-resource broken ((up-find-resource c: -1 c: 40) causes a crash) (fixed?)
-- object-data-move-x/y broken
-- up-create-group broken
-- counting enemy barracks huskarl or elite barracks huskarl returns -1, counting huskarl-set returns 2 less than expected
 - timers bugged (fixed?)
 - tc ungarrison onto deer (up-gather-inside c: town-center c: -1) prevents gather points from being set
 - up-create-group when the local list includes garrisoned units does not work correctly, any garrisoned units will be excluded from the goup
-- up-get-object-type-data: object-data-speed doesnt work and returns -2, object-data-dropsite incorrectly gives 109 (town-center) when it shouldnt be avilable for this command
-- up-get-object-data: object-data-train-site not working for villagers (including idle villager type), object-data-dropsite bugged for villagers (always gives 109 (town-center)) when it should give mill, lumber camp, or mining camp depending on what it was assigned to
 - object-data-gather-type is only set when villager starts gathering when it should be set immediately when it is assigned. it does reset "correctly" to -1 when villager is returning from the camp after dropping off their resources
 - object-data-action-time behaves differently in DE but its also bugged in UP
-- unable to count enemy organ-gun-line/gbeto-line/gbeto/organ-gun/elite-organ-gun (retuns -1) but elite-gbeto works
 - old battering ram id (35) no longer works for DUC since feudal battering ram was added as the base unit (is warning)
-- DUC funding ally buildings
 - unable to DUC find ally/enemytrade carts
 - (sn-ignore-tower-elevation 0) still does not prefer high elevation
 - (up-get-point position-enemy gl-target-point-x) does not get nearest target player building (ex. castle)